0MLH1/Flask-React-ML-API-Generator/README.md

 MIT License - See the `LICENSE` file for full details.

 ### Summary
-- ✅ Free for personal and commercial use
+- ⚠️  personal and commercial use restricted
 - ✅ Modify and distribute freely
 - ✅ Must include license notice
 - ⚠️ No warranty provided